team-decent/decent-bench/docs/source/developer.rst

 Releases
 --------
-1. Update the version in pyproject.toml using `Semantic versioning <https://semver.org/>`_.
+1. Update the version in pyproject.toml using `Semantic Versioning <https://semver.org/>`_.
 2. Merge the change into main with commit message :code:`meta: Bump version to <x>.<y>.<z> (#<pr-id>)`.
 3. Create a new release on GitHub.
 4. Publish to PyPI using :code:`hatch clean && hatch build && hatch publish`.